alint77/particle-simulator/README.md

 So far we've been able to achieve almost 3x speedup of our code without implementing any level of parallelisaton.
 Now we move one to implementing SIMD AVX2 and FMA intrinsics.\
 \
 First, in order to be able to use store and load intrinsic functions, malloc is needed for our arrays.
 In this section we first benchmark unaligned memory allocation, then use aligned_alloc to measure the improvement.\
+\
 We start by vectorising the array copy process associated with old_x,old_y,old_z.
-Then we'll
+Then we move on to the main nested loop. here we will do a 1:1 translation of the arithmatic operations to their SIMD counterparts.\
+Then we move on to reducing the total number of arithmatic operations. for example using one fmadd instruction instead of a sum and a mul.